 Service Identification

 Again, other than using Nmap to perform scanning for services on our target network, Metasploit also includes a large variety of scanners for various services, often helping you determine potentially vulnerable running services on target machines.
-Our port scanning turned up some machines with TCP port 22 open.
-SSH is very secure but vulnerabilities are not unheard of and it always pays to gather as much information as possible from your targets.
-We'll put our grepable output file to use for this example, parsing out the hosts that have port 22 open and passing it to 'RHOSTS'.

 msf > use auxiliary/scanner/ssh/ssh_version